 - Observes sites during and after rain events to track rainfall, take photos, note problems, and clean debris.

 - Keeps WMG staff informed about the condition and needs of our community rain gardens.

 - Squad members visit their assigned rain gardens regularly to perform basic care and monitoring of the site.
 The frequency of these visits will vary depending on the season, extreme weather events, and needs of your site.

 - Once a month, Monsoon Squad members report their observations and activities to WMG staff.

 - The Monsoon Squad convenes quarterly for special trainings, workshops, field trips, and social activities.

 Where are the Rain Gardens?

-The Monsoon Squad currently cares for five sites within the city of Tucson.
+The Monsoon Squad currently cares for four sites within the city of Tucson.
 You'll be assigned a site based on your location and interest.